 Siena Duomo Complex

-The Duomo Complex. is in the centre of Siena.
+The Duomo Complex is in the centre of Siena.
 It is one of the most beautiful sites in Siena and is impossible to miss when you are in the town.
-The Duomo Complex includes many sites such as the Duomo di Siena, the Crypt, the Piccolomini Library, the Baptistery of San Giovanni etc. It contains many treasures including the art works by Bernini and the young Michelangelo.
+The Duomo Complex includes many sites such as the Duomo di Siena, the Crypt, the Piccolomini Library, the Baptistery of San Giovanni.
+It also contains many treasures including the artworks by Bernini and the young Michelangelo.
 The Duomo Complex makes this cathedral an extraordinary museum of Italian sculpture.
-You can join a 2-Hour Walking Tour to discover these sites including this UNESCO sites, the Duomo Complex.
+Besides, you can also join a 2-Hour Walking Tour to discover these sites including this UNESCO sites, the Duomo Complex.

 The exterior of the Duomo Complex

 Before entering the complex, you should take some time to admire its elegant façade.
 The façade is mainly made in white.
-Part of it is striped in dark green (or black, I cannot remember exactly what the colour is) and white marbles.
+Part of it is striped in dark green and white marbles.
 The Duomo is so light when the Tuscany sun shines on it.

 The interior of the Duomo di Siena

-When you enter the Duomo, it turns to be very dark. the interior of the Duomo is made of various colours of marbles.
-The walls look impressive with black and white marbles stripes.
-At the right side there is an information board telling you each place of interest inside the Duomo.
+While the façade of the Cathedral is so light, it turns to be very dark inside the Duomo.
+The interior of the Duomo is made of various colours of marbles.
+The walls look absolutely impressive with black and white marbles stripes.
+At the right side, there is an information board telling you each place of interest inside the Duomo.
 It is better to follow the arrows on the ground to visit each place.

-The most attractive part is the floor decorated with the marble mosaics.
+However, the most attractive part is the floor decorated with marble mosaics.
 They represent the sibyls, scenes from the Old Testament, allegories and virtues.
 Most are well-maintained in their original status.
 Various techniques were applied in the earlier and later stages resulting in a vigorous contrast of light and dark.
-The scenes have a modern and impressionistic composition.
+Nevertheless, the scenes have a modern and impressionistic composition.

 The Piccolomini Library

 This library is to honour the memory of Pinturicchio maternal uncle Aeneas Silvius Piccolomini (Pope Pius II).
 The paintings in the vault are ten stories illustrating the life of the Pope Pius II.
-The frescoes showing scenes from the Life of Pope Pius II on three Library’s walls.
+The frescoes show scenes from Life of Pope Pius II on three Library’s walls.
 There are also a rich collection of books and manuscripts from the Pope.
-Make sure to locate this library on the information board inside the Duomo because it is easily to be missed out.
+Make sure to locate this library on the information board inside the Duomo because visitors can easily miss it out.

 The Piccolomini altar

-The Piccolomini altar is remarkable because of the four sculptures in the lower niches were made by the young Michelangelo.
-On top of the altar is the Madonna and Child.
+The Piccolomini altar is remarkable because the four sculptures in the lower niches were made by the young Michelangelo.
+On top of the altar are the Madonna and Child.

 Siena Baptistery of San Giovanni

 The Battistero di San Giovanni is near the final spans of the choir of the Duomo di Siena.
 It is built between the 1310s and the 1320s.
-The monumental staircase rising to Piazza Jacopo della Quercia next to it was built in the same period.
+The monumental staircase rising to Piazza Jacopo della Quercia next to it was from the same period.

 The museum is actually part of the Siena Cathedral.
-Some of art pieces from the Duomo are now exhibited in Museo dell’Opera.
-It hosts an outstanding collection of artefact including religious art, sculptures and stained glass.
-You can also enjoy panorama views of the cathedral and the city of Siena.
+Some of the art pieces from the Duomo are now exhibited in Museo dell’Opera.
+It hosts an outstanding collection of artifact including religious art, sculptures, and stained glass.
+You can also enjoy panoramic views of the cathedral and the city of Siena.

 Piazza del Campo

 Follow the Via del Pellegrini until you reach the ring road Il Campo, you will arrive at the famous Piazza del Campo.
 The shell-shaped square is the focus of Siena‘s civic life.
-In the history the places was used for fairs and markets.
-It manged to gather the entire population of Siena to attend events there.
+In history the places were used for fairs and markets.
+The entire population of Siena gathered there to attend events.
 Among those events the most famous one is Palio.
-The shell-shape took place at the end of 1200s.
-The paving was made of red bricks arranged in fish bone style and divided into a sunburst pattern.
+The shell-shape took place at the end of the 1200s.
+The paving was made of red bricks arranged in fishbone style and divided into a sunburst pattern.

-When we were there it was just two days after the Palio.
-The square was still covered with soils.
-This was done to protect the brick ground during the horse race.
-Around the square there are many restaurants and bars just like in many other Italian squares.
+It was just two days after the Palio when we visited there.
+The soils, used to protect the brick ground during the horse race, were still covering the square.
+Around the square, there are many restaurants and bars just like in many other Italian squares.
 Other than Torre del Mangia, the Palazzo Comunale (town hall) and the Fonte Gaia are worth a visit.

 Fonte Gaia, the engineering miracle of Siena

-“Gaia” means joyful, and represents the happiness when the citizens witnessed the arrival of water for the first time in the square in 1346.
+“Gaia” means joyful, and represents happiness when the citizens witnessed the arrival of water for the first time in the square in 1346.
 It was the city’s most important public fountain.
-To make this happen, a massive hydraulic work had carried out in order to lead water via a long tunnel to the high point of the city.
+A massive hydraulic work was in place to lead water via a long tunnel to the high point of the city.

 Torre del Mangia

 The Piazza del Campo is dominated by the red Palazzo Pubblico and its tower, Torre del Mangia.
 Do you still feel energetic?
 Then you can climb up over 500 steps and enjoy a wonderful view of Siena and its surroundings.
-In the other hand the Civic Museum offers some of the greatest of Sienese paintings.
-The red Palazzo Pubblico is a Gothc town hall building in which nearly every major room contains frescoes.
+On the other hand, the Civic Museum offers some of the greatest of Sienese paintings.
+The red Palazzo Pubblico is a Gothic town hall building in which nearly every major room contains frescoes.

-There is Private Tour of the Civic Museum in Siena.
+There is a private tour of the Civic Museum in Siena.
 With this guided tour of the Civic Museum, you will discover one of the major museums in Italy.
 Inside Palazzo Pubblico, an expert guide will explain you the frescoes, created by some of the most important 14th-century artists.
 The duration is about 90 minutes.
-Please click here to check the availibitliy.
+Please click private tour of the Civic Museum in Siena to check the availabitliy.

 Walk the city walls

-It is possible to walk on the ancient city walls.
+Visitors can walk on the ancient city walls.
 If you have limited time for the visit then just walk part of the walls.
-You will be rewarded by a scenic view.
+You will be rewarded with a scenic view.

 Palio, the Horse Race in Siena

-One of the major events in Siena is the Palio.
-Being the most important event in Siena, Palio takes place on July 2 and August 16 every year since 6th century.
-We could still see some decorations on the wall, for example those colourful lamps in different shapes.
+Palio is one of the major events in Siena.
+It takes place on July 2 and August 16 every year since the 6th century.
+We could still see some decorations on the wall, for example, those colourful lamps in different shapes.
 But we did not know this event when we planed our Tuscany trip.
 It’s a pity to miss that event.
 However, you should not expect to find a hotel during the event period.

 Stroll around the back street behind the squares

 The back streets behind the square are intriguing.
 You should take time to stroll around and visit the shops along the way.
-There are many Sienese specialties, gourmet pasta, vintage Chianti, boar prosciutto or extra virgin olive oil etc. By all means Siena offers Italy’s best medieval city experience.
+Besides, there are many Sienese specialties, gourmet pasta, vintage Chianti, boar prosciutto or extra virgin olive oil.
+By all means, Siena offers Italy’s best medieval city experience.

 Where to stay

 Most people see Siena as a day trip destination from Florence which is just 35 miles away.
-We found out that a day was too short for us because we did not stay in Siena.
-To travel there from other major cities take time, therefore I recommend to plan an overnight stay in Siena.
+However, we found out that a day was too short for us because we did not stay in Siena.
+It also takes time to travel there from other major cities.
+Therefore, I recommend having an overnight stay in Siena.